fourkitchens/project-gulp/README.md

 gulp eslint -path path/to/file
 ```

-To ignore paths, add them to a `.eslintignore` file in your project route.
+To ignore paths, add them to a `.eslintignore` file in your project root.

 To override/extend the default configuration, add a `.eslintrc` file to your project root.